THESOURCEC0D3/CSS-GRID/README.md

-##HEADER
+# This is my first responsive CSS Grid challenge

-this is my first responsive css grid
+## I implimented it using meda queries